Azure/Microsoft-Defender-for-Cloud/Secure Score/Disk encryption should be applied on virtual machines/Azure Policy - deployIfNotExists - Linux/README.md

-# Azure Policy - auditIfNotExists
+# Azure Policy - deployIfNotExists

-The policy will audit any OS or data disks that are not encrypted with Azure Disk Encryption.
+The policy will audit any Linux disks that are not encrypted with Azure Disk Encryption and provide the ability to remediate.
+This policy needs to be assigned to a specific location, and requires a Key Vault to exist in that location that is enabled for disk encryption.
+The permissions of the Managed Identity must also be changed to allow interaction with the Key Vault (default permissions are Virtual Machine Contributor).

 # Contributing